Thursday, March 27, 2014

 In our lives, when we see others struggling, we also must not turn a blind eye.
 The Torah cautions (Leviticus 19:16), “…Do not stand aside while the blood of your fellow is shed…” We have to help others; we have to make their challenge our challenge.

 As we come closer to the final redemption, God has increased the opportunities for us to help each other.
 We face so many crises: Spiritual ones of people feeling disconnected from Judaism or assimilating altogether, physical ones of mental and physical illness, staggering tuition bills and other high costs of living, and relationship ones, with rising divorce rates and singles having difficulty finding a spouse.
-We must turn these challenges into opportunities to help others, even as we struggle with own issues.
+We must turn these challenges into opportunities to help others, even as we struggle with our own issues.

-5. Get and stay inspired.
+8. Stay inspired.
 The Jews in Egypt had Moses, our greatest leader, to inspire and teach them.
 Who inspires you?
 Who teaches you how to come closer to God?

 Our Father in Heaven says to us (Proverbs 23:26), “My child, give your heart to Me, and your eyes will desire My ways.”
 Observance with heart is how Judaism is meant to be lived.
 By finding inspiration – awakening our hearts – we will desire God’s Torah and mitzvot.